 Each participating organization will receive a personalised feedback report.
 In addition we offer feedback sessions with disclosing companies to discuss these reports.

-Responses to CDP’s 2014 forests questionnaire will be published when scores are released to responding companies, in October/November.
+Responses to CDP’s 2015 forests questionnaire will be published when scores are released to responding companies, in October/November.
 Only public responses will be listed.
-Scores will not be released for any respondents to this program.
+Scores will not be publicly released for any respondents to this program.

 When responding you will be given a choice as to whether your response is made public or non-public.
 We strongly encourage companies to make their responses public which means that the response will be made publicly available from the CDP website.